machine-learning-exchange/katalog/model-samples/max-weather-forecaster/max-weather-forecaster.md

-# Overview
+## Overview

-This repository contains code to instantiate and deploy a weather forecasting model.
-The model takes hourly weather data (as a Numpy array of various weather features, in text file format) as input and returns hourly weather predictions for a specific target variable or variables (such as temperature or wind speed).
+This model takes hourly weather data (as a Numpy array of various weather features, in text file format) as input and returns hourly weather predictions for a specific target variable or variables (such as temperature or windspeed).

-Three models have been included with this repository, all trained by the [CODAIT team](http://codait.org) on [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov) local climatological data originally collected by JFK airport.
+Three pre-trained models are provided, all trained by the [CODAIT team](codait.org) on [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov) local climatological data originally collected by JFK airport.
 All three models use an LSTM recurrent neural network architecture.
-You can specify which model you wish to use when making requests to the API (see [Use the Model](#3-use-the-model) below for more details).

 A description of the weather variables used to train the models is set out below.